oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `codeFlowLocation` object:

     - Remove `location` from the list of required properties.

-- [Issue #134](https://github.com/oasis-tcs/sarif-spec/issues/134): "conversion.analysisToolLogFileLocation should be an array"

-    In the `conversion` object:

-    - Rename the `analysisToolLogFileLocation` property to `analysisToolLogFiles`
-    - Change the type of the renamed property `analysisToolLogFiles` from `fileLocation` to `fileLocation[]`.

 - [Issue #155](https://github.com/oasis-tcs/sarif-spec/issues/155): "Remove annotations object; use regions instead"